 It’s all about the specialized design of your tools.
 In brushes, the basics are the handle and the brush.
 What are they made out of?
 Will the brush bristles be too strong, too light, too big, or too small?
 How will the handle fit your hand, and will you enjoy using it?
 And last but not least, is it easy to clean?
 That last question is important because sauces and melted butter and beaten egg yolks have a habit of getting in every nook and cranny.

-We’ve collected the best basting brushes for the job in this list, with an eye to having a selection that will fulfill different needs.
+We’ve collected the best basting brushes for the job in this list, and tested them out side-by-side to find those that will fulfill different needs.
+Each was evaluated and rated based on design, liquid retention, heat resistance, ease of cleaning, and overall value.
 If you’ve been making do with whatever happens to be in your kitchen drawer, this could be the perfect time to have some fun trying some new brushes for old tasks, or even to get inspired.
 A North Carolina vinegar-based BBQ sauce on grilled chicken using a mop brush, maybe?
 Or a Linzer torte using a small round brush?
 Let these brushes lead the way to new deliciousness.
-Here, our top 8 basting brushes.

 Best Overall: Le Creuset Silicone Craft Series Basting Brush